csh970605/csh970605.github.io/_posts/2023-04-07-Auto_Encoder.md

-# Training steps of an Auto Encoder
+# Training Steps of an Autoencoder
-Let's see the steps of training by example.<br>
-As an example, we have movie ratings from various users.
+Let's see the steps of training with an example.
+As an example, we have movie ratings from various users.<br>
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232277621-887eb48e-426c-4d69-908c-74e7e6519e6d.png" width=400>
 </center>
 <br><br>

 + STEP 1 <br>
-We start with an array where the lines (the observations) correspond to the users and the columns (the features) correspond to the movies.
+We start with an array where the rows (the observations) correspond to the users and the columns (the features) correspond to the movies.
 Each cell (u, i) contains the rating (from 1 to 5, 0 if no rating) of the movie i by the user u.<br>
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232277621-887eb48e-426c-4d69-908c-74e7e6519e6d.png" width=400>
 </center>
 <br><br>

 + STEP 2<br>
 The first user goes into the network.
-The input vector $x = (r_{1}, r_{2}, ..., r_{m})$ contains all its ratings for all the movies.<br>
+The input vector $x = (r_{1}, r_{2}, \ldots,  r_{m})$ contains all its ratings for all the movies.<br>
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232278246-fe14b895-d7a3-4197-9cf2-53c9124082ae.png" width=400>
 </center>